 You can create multiple dashboards and share them with others who have access to your Azure subscriptions.
-This post goes through the basics of creating/editing, publishing, and managing access to dashboards.
+This article goes through the basics of creating, editing, publishing, and managing access to dashboards.

 Create a dashboard